judsonlmoore/judsonlmoore.com/_posts/travel/travel-tips/2016-10-26-phone-travel.markdown

 Once you’re on the plane, remove your SIM card.
 You’ll also want a [SIM tool](http://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=sim+tool) just to make life easier, or just use a paperclip.

-{% cloudinary /assets/images/2016/10/iphone-sim-removal-diagram.png alt="A diagram of how to remove a SIM card from an iPhone with a paperclip." description="" %}
+{% cloudinary /assets/images/2016/10/iphone-sim-removal-diagram.png alt="A diagram of how to remove a SIM card from an iPhone with a paperclip." %}

 Keep the SIM card like it’s your passport.
 You don’t want to get back on US soil and not have service.
 Seriously, if you lose your passport they’ll still let you back into the country.
 No SIM card means you have to go to the AT&T or Verizon store.